Vivian Woodward: International career

 The Home Nations did not recognise its matches against England Amateurs, and thus, 12 goals in 14 of his appearances are considered unofficial, four against Ireland, six against Wales, and 2 goals in an unofficial match against Sweden on 12 June 1914 as this game was not regarded as a full international by the Swedish Football Association.
 However, the remaining 30 appearances for England amateurs and 46 goals (including 6 matches and 5 goals for Great Britain at the Olympics) were made in matches recognised as full internationals only by the opposition's Football Associations, though not by the FA, UEFA or FIFA, which means that Woodward scored a total of 75 goals in 53 matches that were considered official internationals by the opposing sides, which could make him the first footballer to score 50 international goals, ahead of Imre Schlosser, who achieved it on 3 June 1917.
 Woodward scored a combined total of 10 international hat-tricks for the England teams, 4 for the main side and 6 for the Amateurs, all of which in friendlies sept for the one he netted against Wales at the 1907–08 British Home Championship on 16 March 1908, which is also the only one he netted against a Home Nation.
 His hat-trick tally also includes a 6-goal haul in a 9–1 win over the Netherlands on 11 December 1909, and four 4-goal hauls, two for each of the England teams.

 Woodward also represented the Football League XI and the Southern League XI.
 He also toured the United States with The Pilgrims in 1905.

-His combined 75 goals for England at amatuer and senior level remained a record for any of the British sides until 14 October 2025, when Harry Kane equalled and then surpassed it against in a FIFA World Cup qualifier against Latvia.
+His combined 75 goals for England at amateur and senior level remained a record for any of the British sides until 14 October 2025, when Harry Kane equalled and then surpassed it against in a FIFA World Cup qualifier against Latvia.